arcsoftech/Voice-Authentication-with-Azure-cognitive-service/README.md

 This software consist of two parts:-
 ## 1-NodeJS Web App

-I have demonstrated the voice autnetication in nodejs based web application which is hosted as [Microsoft Web App] (https://docs.microsoft.com/azure/app-service-web).
+I have demonstrated the voice authentication in nodejs based web application which is hosted as [Microsoft Web App] (https://docs.microsoft.com/azure/app-service-web).

 ## 2-Web Server